Lady Jane Grey: Illness and death of Edward VI

 The essence of Edward's will was to give priority to the throne to the unborn sons of Lady Frances Brandon, followed by the unborn sons of her daughter Jane Grey.
-The choice of the descendants of Henry VII's youngest daughter was easy: Edward had no choice.
-He could not follow Salic law because of the paucity of men in the Tudor line: the only such man, the Scotsman Henry Stewart, Lord Darnley, barely 6 or 7 years old and son of the King's first cousin, Lady Margaret Douglas, was Catholic and therefore unacceptable to the monarch.
-The Plantagenet men were also unacceptable: Edward Courtenay descendant of Catherine of York, great-aunt of Edward VI, not only was he Catholic, but he had also spent many years imprisoned in the Tower.
+The choice of the descendants of Henry VII's youngest daughter was the only one acceptable to Edward.
+He could not follow Salic law because of the paucity of men in the Tudor line; the only eligible male, the Scotsman Henry Stewart, Lord Darnley, barely 6 or 7 years old and son of the King's first cousin, Lady Margaret Douglas, was Catholic and therefore unacceptable to the monarch.
+The Plantagenet men were also unacceptable; Edward Courtenay, descendant of Catherine of York, grandaunt of Edward VI, was not only Catholic, but had also spent many years imprisoned in the Tower.
 Reginald Pole and his relatives were also Catholics and political emigrants.
 Having excluded from consideration the descendants of the Plantagenets, the descendants of his aunt Margaret (the Scottish Stewarts) and his own older half-sisters Mary and Elizabeth, Edward was forced to choose from the descendants of his aunt Mary, Dowager Queen of France and Duchess of Suffolk.
 There were no male descendants in this branch of the Tudors, and the oldest woman of childbearing age was Mary's thirty-five-year-old daughter Frances Grey.
 If Frances could not bear a child, Frances's eldest daughter, Jane, could.
-She was young, healthy, and brought up in the Protestant faith, and her other qualities were of no importance.
+She was young, healthy, and brought up in the Protestant faith, and her other qualities were not important.

-Edward VI personally supervised the copying of his will which was finally issued as letters patent on 21 June and signed by 102 notables, among them the whole Privy Council, peers, bishops, judges, and London aldermen.
+Edward VI personally supervised the copying of his will, which was finally issued as letters patent on 21 June and signed by 102 notables, among them the whole Privy Council, peers, bishops, judges, and London aldermen.
 Edward also announced to have his "declaration" passed in parliament in September, and the necessary writs were prepared.